Get

 Mini Bernedoodle Size and Growth Chart

-It’s crucial to remember that there can be considerable variations in the size of Mini Bernedoodles, even within the same litter.
-However, the chart below provides a rough estimate of what you might expect in terms of their growth and size.
+It’s crucial to remember that the size of Mini Bernedoodles can vary considerably, even within the same litter.
+However, this chart provides a rough estimate of what to expect regarding their growth and size.

 Age Weight Range Length Range